colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 ![png](/assets/compound_curses/suffix_collisions.png)

-## Are the dictionaries keeping apace?
+## Are the dictionaries keeping up?

 Below is our matrix of profanity again, but this time I've added a glyph to mark which compounds have a definition on English Wiktionary at the time of writing.
 (If you're not familiar, Wiktionary is a wiki dictionary, a sister project to Wikipedia.
 Despite getting a lot less attention than Wikipedia, and having orders of magnitude fewer active editors, I find the breadth of its coverage and quality of its definitions to be very high.)